Emotional Eating: The Psychology Behind Eating Your Feelings

 Photo: Pexels

-Research by Adrian Meule and colleagues at the University of Salzburg has found that people with high levels of emotional eating show impaired interoceptive awareness — the ability to accurately sense the body's internal states, including hunger and satiety signals.
-This interoceptive deficit means that emotional eaters are less able to rely on physical hunger signals and more likely to misinterpret emotional arousal as hunger.
-Interoception can be trained — practices that improve body awareness, including mindful eating, body scan meditation, and yoga, show consistent evidence of reducing emotional eating in intervention studies.
+Research by Adrian Meule and colleagues at the University of Salzburg found that people with high levels of emotional eating show impaired interoceptive awareness — reduced ability to accurately read their body's internal signals, including hunger and satiety.
+This can be developed.
+Practices that build body awareness — mindful eating, body scan meditation, yoga — consistently show up in the research as reducing emotional eating, partly by improving this signal-reading ability.

 Photo: Pexels